keboola/keboola-as-code-templates/_common/in-marketingchannels-googleads/extractor/keboola.ex-google-ads/keboola-marketingchannels-googleads-data-source/description.md

 Authorize your Google Ads account lower.

 ## Description:
-This extractor is getting data from Google Ads about campaigns for the last day.
+This data source is getting data from Google Ads about campaigns for the last day.